NarrowSpeedster/Gold-flower/README.md

 # Gold-flower
-Gold flower created from turtle import from Pygame into pycharm!
+# Gold flower created from turtle import from Pygame into pycharm!
+# Testing out the commands on making objects within pycharm and pygame.